 We will not attempt here to derive or motivate a value for the parameter $b$, whose connection to the molecular parameter $b_2$ is conceptually but not quantitatively clear.

 Eq.~\ref{equ:full-field-theory} is the central result of this paper.
 It defines a field theory that is charge asymmetric in accord with the asymmetric response of an isolated water molecule.
-It respects the rotational symmetry of the liquid state and is simple to express, but its nonlinearity and spatial nonlocality make analysis unwieldy.
+It respects the rotational symmetry of the liquid state and is simple to express, but analysis is made unwieldy by the final sum in Eq.~\ref{equ:full-field-theory}, which features coupling of the external field to a bilinear functional of the dipole field as well as cubic, spatially nonlocal interactions among the field variables.
 To make exploratory progress, we introduce two additional approximations.
 First, we replace the fluctuating total electric field in Eq.~\ref{equ:full-field-theory} with a constant, screened external field, ${\bf E}({\bf r}) \approx {\bf E}_q/\epsilon$, that would result on average from linear dielectric response.
 This replacement removes a nonlinearity of third order in the dipole field, while preserving nonlinear {\em response} to the solute's charge.
 It also limits the complications we have added to a spatially local functional of the field ${\bf m}_{\bf r}$.